 If you don’t need the money right away, consider investing in coins, which have collectible value and smelt value based on the coins composition.
 They will never be worth less than the value of the base metal.
 For silver coins: U.S. Silver Coin Melt Value Calculator.

-American Silver Eagle coin, available on Amazon and Ebay, or your local coin dealer.
+American Silver Eagle coins are available on Amazon and Ebay, or your local coin dealer.

 Coins can also be a great hobby, and you can give them as gifts and pre-inheritance to your heirs.
 You can also tell people that you are training to be a numismatist (coin collector).
 Many people carry a “lucky” coin with them, as a talisman of good fortune.

 I used silver coins here as an example.
 You can get gold coins as well. with $50k you can get approx. 2000 1 ounce silver coins, or about 40 one ounce gold coins.
 If you keep them at home, 2000 coins weigh a lot (approx 125 lbs) and are harder to steal (try running with a pillowcase filled with over a hundred pounds of coins); you can also diversify more with 2000 coins vs. 40 coins.
 4 pounds of gold coins are easier to manage than 2000 silver Eagles.
-In either case you may need a safe – I got mine on Amazon.
+In either case you may need a safe -You can get a good one for your collection on Amazon.

 You can also display your coins, and take some pleasure in their acquisition.